couchbaselabs/tuqtng/test/json/README.md

 Sample data for tests, demos, tutorials, etc.

+Please do NOT write tests against the "tutorial" dataset.
+It will change over time to better support the tutorial.

 Note: if you modify existing data in these subdirectories, you may break existing "black box" test cases.
 An alternative would be to make your own copied subdirectories.